Anne Arundel County

 The Sandy Point Shoal Lighthouse photograph is courtesy of Kraig Anderson.

 The Marina Store, located near the boat launch ramps, is open from mid-April through mid-October.
 Here you can purchase a variety of boating, fishing, crabbing and picnicking supplies.
 Boat fuel, ice, snacks and drinks are also available for sale.
 Rowboats and 6hp motorboats are also available for rent on a first come first served basis.
 Boat rental availability is subject to weather conditions.
-Call the marina store at 410-974-2772 for up-to-date rental information.

 Volunteers are an essential component in the overall maintenance and day-to-day operations at Sandy Point State Park.
 Volunteers may commit to a weekly or monthly schedule or help on an as-needed basis.
 Schedules are flexible and no amount of time donated is too small.
 Many of the bigger projects are scheduled for the evenings or on the weekends so that working volunteers and students may participate.
 If you are interested in volunteering at Sandy Point State Park, please call 410-974-2149.